 From Wear and Tear to Weather, What You Need to Know

-Arthritis affects millions of American adults and the disease can be debilitating and painful.
-Even though arthritis is not preventable, greater understanding of the disease can help you find the steps modify and lessen its impact, says David Mochel, MD, medical director of the Orthopaedic Institute at Northwestern Medicine Central DuPage Hospital and Northwestern Medicine Delnor Hospital.
+Arthritis affects millions of adults in the United States, and the disease can be debilitating and painful.
+Even though arthritis is not preventable, greater understanding of the disease can help you modify and reduce its impact, says David Mochel, MD, medical director, Regional Medical Group, Northwestern Medicine.

 Here are 10 things you should know about arthritis: